PtPrashantTripathi/GitDownloader/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report 🐛
-about: Create a bug report for PortfolioTracker
+about: Create a bug report for GitHubDownloader
 labels: bug
 ---